failedjeeaspirants/c_testing-space/README.md

-is it ok to learn slow, because im a slow learn. and i think thats ok , many peoples are slow learns. also i do have ADHD......
+and i think thats ok , many peoples are slow learns. also i do have ADHD......
+AND SO DOES EVERYONE